-- We may not achieve some or all of the expected benefits of the separation, and the separation could harm our business, prospects, financial condition and results of operations. - We have no history of operating as an independent company and we expect to incur increased administrative and other costs following the separation by virtue of our status as an independent public company. - The separation may impede our ability to attract and retain key personnel, which could materially harm our business. - The separation may result in disruptions to, and harm our relationships with, our strategic business partners. - If the distribution, together with certain related transactions, does not qualify as a transaction that is tax-free for U.S. federal income tax purposes, Ironwood and its stockholders could be subject to significant tax liabilities, and we could be required to indemnify Ironwood for material taxes pursuant to indemnification obligations under the tax matters agreement. - We may not be able to engage in attractive strategic or capital-raising transactions following the separation. - Our agreements with Ironwood may not reflect terms that would have resulted from negotiations with unaffiliated third parties. - The combined post-separation value of Ironwood and our common stock may not equal or exceed the pre-separation value of Ironwood common stock. - If the distribution occurs and you do not want to receive our common stock in the distribution, your sole recourse will be to divest yourself of your Ironwood common stock prior to the record date. - Failure to complete the private placement could adversely impact the market price of our common stock as well as our business and operating results.
+- We may not achieve some or all of the expected benefits of the separation, and the separation could harm our business, prospects, financial condition and results of operations. - We have no history of operating as an independent company and we expect to incur increased administrative and other costs following the separation by virtue of our status as an independent public company. - The separation may impede our ability to attract and retain key personnel, which could materially harm our business. - The separation may result in disruptions to, and harm our relationships with, our strategic business partners. - If the distribution, together with certain related transactions, does not qualify as a transaction that is tax-free for U.S. federal income tax purposes, Ironwood and its stockholders could be subject to significant tax liabilities, and we could be required to indemnify Ironwood for material taxes pursuant to indemnification obligations under a tax matters agreement we entered into with Ironwood.

+- We may not be able to engage in attractive strategic or capital-raising transactions following the separation. - Our agreements with Ironwood may not reflect terms that would have resulted from negotiations with unaffiliated third parties.